RobertoCastelli/diary-of-an-impostor/README.md

 # A SIMPLE WEB SITE

-> just experimenting the potentials of Bootstrap and testing how it is responsive
+> just experimenting the potentials of Bootstrap and testing how it is responsive.
-> the site it has been improved with this
+> the site it has been improved anche swapped with this:

 [PORTFOLIO](https://robertocastelliteal.netlify.com) - Official web site